 David was appointed to the Board in 2000 and elected Company Secretary in 2012.
 Trained at the University of Melbourne, David has experience in commercial architecture throughout Australia and the Pacific region and advised the Board on the construction of BMDI Rotary House and Hilltop accommodation centres.
 David has significant experience in health care, hospitality, education and care for animals, and first became involved with BMDI after his son received a bone marrow transplant in 1996.

-Eric, a Board Member since 1997 and Managing Director since 2006, has 30 years of experience in the banking and finance industry with extensive experience in human resource management, sales management and project management.
-Eric is a member of the BMDI Cord Blood Bank Management Committee.
+Eric has been a Board member since 1997 and was appointed Managing Director in 2006.
+Eric has extensive experience in banking and finance and has held senior roles in human resources, sales management and project management.
+Eric also represents Fight Cancer Foundation on the BMDI Cord Blood Bank Management Committee.

 Susan was appointed to the Board in 2017.
 Since 1991 Susan has been a Director of Mi-tec Medical Publishing and Director of Mi-tec’s philanthropic projects.
 Susan has an extensive social work background and was Team Leader and teacher for the CRE Primary School program for 12 years.
 Susan has worked in an honorary capacity with several boards and charities within Australia and overseas and is a member of AASW and AMWA.

 James was appointed to the Board in 2012 after joining the Development Board in 2008.
 James has an extensive career in facility services provision and is an independent consultant specialising in facilities management services for large government institutions.
 James is a member of Leadership Victoria, the Venue Management Association (Australasia), and the International Association of Venue Managers.
 He has previous and continuing involvement at Board and Committee level in a number of not-for-profit community organisations.